GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 Gluu Server CE supports UMA protection for SCIM endpoints from version 2.4.0 onwards.
 This functionality is built-in and does not require any special package or installation.

 !!!
 Note
     Gluu server 3.1.0 and later supports UMA 2.0 - the latest version of the standard.
-UMA 1.0.1 is not supported any longer.
+UMA 1.0.1 is no longer supported.

 ### Actors Involved in Protection